-Being relatively new to using Storypark, the teams at Devonport Child Care Centres in Tasmania quickly found it to be an invaluable tool as they navigated the turbulent waters of the year that was 2020.
+Being relatively new to using Storypark, the teams at Devonport Child Care Centres quickly found it to be an invaluable tool as they navigated the turbulent waters of the year that was 2020.
 With two statements from their philosophy being “we build connections between children, families, team members, our services and the community” and “we value each of our team members equally; improving practices, continuing professional development and encouraging open and honest communication”, 2020 certainly was a year that saw their learning communities bring these statements to life in their practice.

 As an organisation, Devonport Child Care Centres have been using Storypark for less than 12 months.
 They are still developing and finding their own unique ways to use it in a way that suits their learning communities, however, they have found Storypark to be supportive of their learning programs, and their families have enjoyed being more involved in their children’s overall learning.

 During the restrictions they have faced due to COVID-19, educators found the community post feature to be a wonderful way to stay connected to children, families and to other members of their teaching teams.
 They were very creative in the ways that they continued to support children’s learning at home, creating and sharing resources for families in the form of printable activities, photos, and videos.
 They created videos of science experiments and storytelling sessions that children could participate in from home with their families.
 It was also used to communicate essential information, keeping families updated with practices and procedures related to the local pandemic response and the implications this posed to their communities.